 I love ACV and I not only feed it to my goats but to my chickens and ducks as well.
 Before Rut I will add about a tablespoon of ACV to a gallon of water and pour it into my buck’s water dish once a week.
 The goats love the taste and it really encourages them to drink up.
 Water, in my opinion, is the best way to promote good goat health in does and especially bucks.

-When purchasing apple cider vinegar you will want to be sure it is organic and it contains the “Mother” like this.
+When purchasing apple cider vinegar you will want to be sure it is organic and it contains the “Mother”.
 Both should be clearly listed on the label.

-Breeding Tip #7.
-Make Sure Your Buck’s Housing is Secure
+Breeding Tip #8.
+Make Sure Your Buck’s Housing is Secure.

-If a buck is in Rut and a doe is in heat, your buck will go to great lengths to get to her.
-It is extremely important to house your buck in a secure and safe pen.
+If a buck is in rut and a doe is in heat, your buck will go to great lengths to get to her.
+Because of this, it is extremely important to house your buck in a secure and safe pen during buck breeding season.

 Cattle panels with extra stakes and plenty of room to move around is how we house all of our bucks during Rut.